 - ELMACON, the annual Elementary Mathematics Contest for 300-400 Lower Mainland students.

-- Math Catcher’s Outreach Program (offered in partnership with Simon Fraser University), which offers annual visits to schools to encourage Aboriginal youth to consider careers in math and science.
+- Math Catcher’s Outreach Program (offered in partnership with Simon Fraser University), which offers annual visits to schools to encourage Indigenous youth to consider careers in math and science.